malfrine/NBA-Blueprint/README.md

-# # The Blueprint - Building a Winning NBA Roster
+# The Blueprint - Building a Winning NBA Roster

+## Overview
 The objective of this study is to build an NBA roster that wins the maximum number of games possible in a season while adhering to payroll constraints.
 In this repository, the scripts used to maximize the objective function can be found.
 Analytical and numerical methods were used.

 ## Scripts